Nashville Street Circuit

-Announced in September 2020, the first race has been scheduled for August 8, 2021, part of a three day festival event combining racing with good food and live music (the city's trademark).
+Announced in September 2020, the first Music City Grand Prix was scheduled for August 8, 2021, part of a three day festival event combining racing with good food and live music (the city's trademark).

-The startline is located on the Memorial Bridge itself, though the finish is located in front of the Nissan Stadium and the pit area, in order to ensure fans in the grandstands and suites can see the race finish in full.
+The start line is located on the Memorial Bridge itself, though the finish is located in front of the Nissan Stadium and the pit area, in order to ensure fans in the grandstands and suites can see the race finish in full.

 Turn 1 of the new course is where the action is expected to focus, with an 80 feet wide corner entry being among the widest on the calendar.
 For that reason there will be a number of grandstands located in the area.